lp-wan/archi/schc-architecture.md

 * FID.
 Field Identifiers, describing the name of the field in a protocol header.
 * F/R. Fragmentation and Reassembly.
 * SCHC Rule (or Rule).
 A formal description of how a SCHC Instance should process a packet.
 It contains the specific operations to perform on each of its header fields, e.g. perform compression/decompression, fragmentation/reassembly, management or other.
-* SCHC Entities.
+* SCHC Ent-point.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
+A SCHC end-point can have multiple SCHC Instances.
 * SCHC Instance.
 An instantiation of SCHC on a host.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).
 * SCHC Session.
 An active association between two or more SCHC end-points, which allows them to communicate and ensure synchronization, management, error handling and communication services.
 * SoR (Set of Rules).
 A set of SCHC Rules.
 The SoR may contain Rules of different nature, such as compression, fragmentation, or management.
 A SoR may be used by one or more SCHC Instances.
 * SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
-SCHC entity located upstream in the Network Gateway.
+SCHC end-point located upstream in the Network Gateway.
 * Device SCHC.
-SCHC entity located downstream.
+SCHC end-point located downstream.

 # Building Blocks
 This section specifies the principal blocks defined for building and using the SCHC architecture in any network topology and protocol.